shawngp/TSP-Meta-Learning-ML-Model/README.md

 # Meta-Learning for Metaheuristic Selection on the TSP (MSc Project jzjf0647)

 A meta-learning pipeline that predicts the best-performing metaheuristic for a given Travelling Salesman Problem (TSP) instance, using structural features extracted from the instance rather than exhaustively running every candidate algorithm.

+The project's complete pipeline and experimentation is contained within the ```tsp_gen.ipynb``` file.
 ## Algorithm Portfolio

 | Algorithm | Library | Type |